 Shortcake is the most adorable short and stocky bulldog mix.
 She has beautiful chocolate brown eyes and deep red coat.
 She has the cutest little teefers displayed in her underbite with a tongue that frequently pokes out.
 It’s too precious for words!
 Her walk is more of a waddle and she's an adorably clumsy mass of love and joy.

 Current Living Situation:

-This sweet girl is fostered in a home with one adult, a senior small terrier, and a senior cat.
-Slow introductions with her foster siblings are in progress.
+This sweet girl is fostered in a home with two adults and a senior Bulldog.
+Slow introductions with her foster sibling are in progress.
 She is crate trained and sleeps in her crate when home alone and at night with no trouble at all.
 Housebreaking is in progress.
 Shorty has access to a large fenced yard, but still has occasional accidents inside.

 To put it simply, Shortcake is one of the sweetest dogs we've ever had come through our doors at MPR.
 She is easy going and such a joy to be around.
 She wants nothing more than to be cuddled and pet gently.
 She's described as a “dream girl” with the sweetest most gentle soul.